gidden/opt-int-old-cyclopts/README.rst

   #. you have acquired the Cyclopts source code from the
      `repo <https://github.com/cyclus/cyclopts>`_
   #. there is some master directory in which you're placing all
-     cyclus-related files called .../cyclus
+     Cyclus-related files called .../cyclus
-  #. you have placed the cyclopts repository in .../cyclus/cyclopts
+  #. you have placed the Cyclopts repository in .../cyclus/cyclopts
   #. you have a directory named .../cyclus/install in which you plan
-     to install all cyclus-related files
+     to install all Cyclus-related files
   #. you have a directory named .../cyclus/cyclopts/build in which
      you plan to encapsulate all build-related files (they get in the way otherwise)

-Under these assumptions **and** if you used a package manager to install coin-Cbc (i.e. it's installed in a standard location), the cyclopts building and installation process will look like:
+Under these assumptions **and** if you used a package manager to install coin-Cbc (i.e. it's installed in a standard location), the Cyclopts building and installation process will look like:

 .. code-block:: bash